-- IOLTA Grants and IOLTA Program-Grants and related expenses regarding improvements in the administration of justice and civil legal services to the poor. - Fellows Program-A membership program that generates revenue for the Foundation's public service activities.
+- IOLTA Grants and IOLTA Program-Grants and related expenses regarding improvements in the administration of justice and civil legal services to the poor. - Fellows Program-A membership program that generates revenue for the Foundation's public service activities. - \bullet Filing fees-Funds expended to provide grants for civil legal services to the poor. - Cohn Endowment Program-Grants from endowment earnings have typically supported law related education.

-- Filing fees-Funds expended to provide grants for civil legal services to the poor. - Cohn Endowment Program-Grants from endowment earnings have typically supported law related education. - Access to Justice Program-Grants and related expenses regarding civil legal services to the poor. - Disability Assistance Program-Contract revenues from the Michigan Department of Human Services are distributed to legal services organizations to provide representation for clients seeking to qualify for federal disability income. - Other Programs-Miscellaneous programs administered by the Foundation.
+- Access to Justice Program-Grants and related expenses regarding civil legal services to the poor. - Civil Justice System Access Program-Grants and related expenses regarding access to the civil justice system for low-income residents of Michigan. - Disability Assistance Program-Contract revenues from the Michigan Department of Human Services are distributed to legal services organizations to provide representation for clients seeking to qualify for federal disability income. - Other Programs-Miscellaneous programs administered by the Foundation.

-Cash and cash equivalents consist of cash accounts and money market funds.
+Cash and cash equivalents consist of cash accounts and money market funds